 The enclosure that houses DARCI is made of moulded high-impact ABS material.
 The LID and base incorporate a tongue and groove seal using a neoprene gasket.
 The lid is attached with four screws located outside the sealing area to avoid ingress of moisture and dust.
 A thermal screen process was used to fuse the ink into the ABS material keeping the surface smooth.
 Plastic Sales and Service Inc., located in Seattle WA, did the high-quality labeling on the lids.

-I am a totally satisfied customer of these three vendors.
+I am a satisfied customer for these three vendors.
 Local to the Pacific Northwest, they do quality work everytime with great turnaround time at very reasonable prices.
 They are my trusted vendors.